chrispyl/Publication_code/test-bench/README.md

 # test-bench

 The test-bench for our methods.
 The methods included are serial, across the method, across the system and mixed.
+The results are saved to a file chosen by the user.
+During the tests, a file named *report.txt* is created which contains the test parameters being tested at that moment.

 [Usage](#Usage)
 [Arguments](#Arguments)